Lucabr01/University/Advanced Software Engineering/README.md

 network traffic data in a database.
 The management interface is then used by various actors to access the data and perform different tasks...See more on the [report](<ASE_Project_Report.pdf>)

+#Inizializing the project

+First you will have to import the [project](IntrusionDetectionSystem.zip) (if you dont know how to do it check this [video](https://my.webratio.com/learn/learningobject/organize-the-workspace-v-72?cbck=wrReq87824)